bkesari1998/bkesari_turtlebot2_melodic/README.md

 1. Installing turtlebot2 packages
 2. Installing Astra camera packages
 3. Installing RP-Lidar packages
-4. Creating a map
-5. Autonomous navigation of a known map
-6. Sources

 ## Installing turtlebot2 packages
 Create or `cd` into a catkin workspace